Nabcode36/e-shop/README.md

 # e-shop

 [You can view the deployed web app here](https://e-shopnab.onrender.com/) <br />
-Note: The render cloud puts the service to sleep after 15 minutes of inactivity <br />
+<br>Note: &nbsp;The render cloud puts the service to sleep after 15 minutes of inactivity <br />
-<pre>This just means that you may have to wait a few seconds upon the initial visit.
+&emsp;&emsp;&nbsp;&nbsp;&nbsp;This just means that you may have to wait a few seconds upon the initial visit.